 Efforts are underway by the Descendants of Puerto Rico's First Nations for being federally recognized.
 This is an uphill battle because Puerto Rico is a Commonwealth of the United States, not a state, but we believe that we can prevail because of the overwhelming, unbroken history of documentation and proof of our existence as the indigenous people of Puerto Rico.

 Our Arawak language is being completely restored as relationships have been re-established with our Arawak relatives in South America in efforts to fill in the gaps of our culture, language, and traditions that we were unable to retain over the centuries or augmenting what our grandparents and their grandparents were able to preserve.
 We are living in exciting times for our indigenous people of Puerto Rico.
 Our Arawak Taino people have survived over 500 years and continue to thrive.
 Seneco kakona guakia Taino yahabo!

 Puerto Rican is a nationality, not a race.
 If you are Puerto Rican it is highly likely that you have Taino Indian heritage.
 If you are an Arawak Taino descendant from Puerto Rico or Vieques Island and can prove it with DNA, Government Documentation or Church Records you might qualify to join the society of the Descendants of Puerto Rico’s First Nation.

-DPFN is the only authentic Arawak Taino Tribal Organization seeking federal recognition under the “Native American Graves Protection and Repatriation Act of 1990” To find out more about membership requirements you can visit the website Yukibo, Join the DPFN Facebook page or email the enrollment officer at email@example.com
+DPFN is the only Arawak Taino Tribal Organization seeking federal recognition under the “Native American Graves Protection and Repatriation Act of 1990”.
+To enroll you must submit documented proof of your indigenous Taino lineage.
+To find out more about membership requirements you can visit the website Yukibo, Join the DPFN Facebook page or email the enrollment officer at email@example.com